vmware/summarize-and-chat/README.md

 Core features include:

 - Support a range of document lengths and formats (PDF, DOCX, PPTX, TXT, VTT, VTT, Audio) and accommodate various types of content
+- Support open source LLMs on OpenAI-compatible LLM inference engine
+- An intuitive user interface for file upload, summary generation, and chat
 - Summarization:
   - Insert, paste or upload your files & preview files
   - Pick the way you want to summarize (allow user to provide custom prompts, chunk size, page range for docs or time range for audio)
   - Adjust your summary length
   - Get your summary in seconds and download your summary
 - Chat with your doc - ask any question based on your doc for enhanced analysis
-  - Click Chat icon on the top menu to chat with your doc
-  - Pick one of the auto-generated questions from the doc or enter your own question
+  - Auto-generated questions from the doc
+  - Get the answer with the source in seconds
 - Insight Analysis
   - Select two or more docs
   - Write the prompt to compare or identify the insights from the selected docs
+- Speech-to-text convention
+- Support PDF parsers: PyPDF, PDFMiner, PyMUPDF
+- APIs - Cohere's summarize API compatible
 <br>

 ## Disclaimer